Bilha, India

 Bilha is a city and a nagar panchayat in Bilaspur district in the state of Chhattisgarh, India.

 Demographics

 The Biggest block in India, as of the 2001 India census Bilha had a population of 8992 of which males constitute 51% and females 49%.
 The average literacy rate is 58%, which is lower than the national average of 59.5%—male literacy is 68% and female 49%.
 17% of the population is under six years of age.

-Bilha the biggest Block of India and Mr Radhe Shyam Nayak is the CEO of Bilha Janpad Panchayat since May 2016.
+Mr Radhe Shyam Nayak is the CEO of Bilha Janpad Panchayat since May 2016.